salmahadrikhoussa/suzali-crm/README.md

-# suzali-crm# 🛠️ Project Setup Guide
+A set up guide to run the project :)

-This guide will help you set up and run this project locally using **Visual Studio Code**.
+This guide will help you set up and run this project locally using VSCODE.

 ---